Model Predictive Control with Environment Adaptation for Legged Locomotion: Introduction

 In addition to \gls{ddp}-based MPC, there also exist a few implementations of \gls{nlp}-based MPC for legged robots.
 One such \gls{nmpc} implementation with \gls{com} dynamics plus full kinematic model was demonstrated in \cite{Farshidian2017b} using a \gls{slq} algorithm for a trotting gait on flat terrain.
-Neunert et al. \cite{Neunert2018} achieved a fast re-planning frequency of 80-170 $\mathrm{Hz}$ for a small time horizon of 0.5 $\mathrm{s}$ with their \gls{nmpc} using the full dynamics of the robot, and optimizing foot locations, swing timing, and locomotion sequences along with full body dynamics.
-However, in the real experiments they have only demonstrated the locomotion of quadrupeds in place and slow trotting on flat terrain.
+Neunert et al. \cite{Neunert2018} achieved a fast re-planning frequency of $80$-$170~\mathrm{Hz}$ for a small prediction horizon of $0.5~\mathrm{s}$ ($125$ nodes) with their \gls{nmpc} using the full dynamics of the robot, and optimizing foot locations, swing timing, and locomotion sequences along with full body dynamics.
+However, in the real experiments they have only demonstrated slow trotting on flat terrain.
 Moreover, since their approach does not consider the map of the terrain, it has limited application on uneven terrain conditions.
 An interesting observation is that they did not see a noticeable degradation in the closed-loop performance of the \gls{nmpc} when the re-planning frequency was dropped until 30 $\mathrm{Hz}$, demonstrating that the predictive nature of the MPC empowers the robot to tolerate much lower re-planning frequency.
-A similar observation has been made in \cite{Bledt2019} with an MPC scheme which optimizes foot locations, but requires a heuristic conditioning of the cost function.
-In the experiments, the robot is stable if the re-planning occurs at $20 \ \mathrm{Hz}$, unstable for lower frequencies and the performance improvement is observed over $40 \ \mathrm{Hz}$.
+A similar observation was made in \cite{Bledt2019} with an MPC scheme which optimizes foot locations, but requires a heuristic conditioning of the cost function.
+In their experiments, the robot is stable if the re-planning occurs at $20 \ \mathrm{Hz}$, unstable for lower frequencies and the performance improvement is observed over $40 \ \mathrm{Hz}$.

+The aforementioned approaches have been successful in controlling legged robots, but neglected an important aspect of these robots, which is usually referred to as \emph{mobility}.
+In this paper, we define the mobility as the attitude of the robot leg to arbitrarily change its foot position~\cite{sciavicco00}.
+We noticed that maximizing mobility improves terrain adaptation hence it is advantageous to account for it in the motion planning of legged robots.
+Furthermore, as discussed in Section \ref{subsec:mobility}, adding mobility in the \gls{nmpc} cost eliminates the need to specify references for the roll, pitch and height of the robot.